“Persistent, recurrent problems with sexual response,

 In Anorgasmia In Women: Symptoms & Causes – Causes: Physical Causes the Mayo Clinic explain:

-• “Age-Related Changes To the Body Changes to the body after menopause or later in life may contribute to various types of sexual dysfunction”.6
+• “Age-Related Changes To the Body.
+Changes to the body after menopause or later in life may contribute to various types of sexual dysfunction”.7

 Is anorgasmia a concern?

-In Anorgasmia In Women: Symptoms & Causes – Overview the Mayo Clinic elaborate on:
+In Anorgasmia In Women: Symptoms & Causes – Symptoms: When To See A Doctor the Mayo Clinic elaborate on:

-“Talk to your health care provider if you have concerns about your sex life, especially if you’re concerned about your ability to have an orgasm”.7
+“Talk to your healthcare professional if you have concerns about your sex life, especially if you’re concerned about your ability to have an orgasm”.8

 FSD Common or Not